dotnet/runtime/src/tools/linker/docs/illink-options.md

 ### Detailed dependencies tracing

-For tracking why linker kept specific metadata you can use `--dump-dependencies` option which by default writes detailed information into a compressed file called `linker-dependencies.xml.gz` inside output directory.
+For tracking why trimmer kept specific metadata you can use `--dump-dependencies` option which by default writes detailed information into a compressed file called `linker-dependencies.xml.gz` inside output directory.
 The default output filename can be changed with `--dependencies-file` option.